developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutMxAccessManager/index.md

 11. We have three drop-downs (spinners) in the UI for system settings, Add Package and Remove Package respectively.
 These spinners show arrays based on their selections.
 We need to declare these arrays in order to set them to array adapters, which are held by spinners in the next step.

-    Go to "res/values" in the project of your Eclipse with ADT.
+    Go to "res/values" in the project.
 Right Click on "values" and create a new Android XML file.

     ![img](../../images/MxAccessManagerTutorialImages/right_click_value.jpg)